-COMPETITIVE SELECTION OF CONTRACTS FOR ARCHITECTURAL, ENGINEERING, ARCHITECTURAL LANDSCAPING, AND LAND SURVEYING AND MAPPING SERVICES
+CONTRACTS FOR ARCHITECTURAL, ENGINEERING, ARCHITECTURAL LANDSCAPING, AND LAND SURVEYING AND MAPPING SERVICES

-In order to fully comply with the requirements of the Florida Consultants Competitive Negotiation Act, § 287.055, Fla.
+In order to fully comply with the requirements of § 287.055, Fla.
 Stat., the following procedures shall be followed in selecting firms to provide professional architectural, engineering, architectural landscaping, and land surveying and mapping services, and in negotiating contracts for such professional services.
 Design professionals that are contracted for work with Bay District Schools must provide certificates of professional liability insurance for a minimum coverage of \$1,000,000 per occurrence and \$2,000,000 for annual aggregate.
-Portions of this Policy apply to design-build construction projects.